AKillpa/odin-recipes/README.md

 # odin-recipes
-Create a website containing recipes in HTML
+Create a website containing recipes.

 The website should contain list, images, and links to other websites.
 Website should use at